 Generalized Anxiety Disorder (GAD)

-Generalized Anxiety Disorder usually occurs in adults and it involves unrealistic obsessive worrying about common issues such as, health, finances, job, marital issues or family problems.
-These obsessions usually don’t last long but will cause the following symptoms: insomnia, trembling, fatigue, loss or appetite or increased appetite, muscular aches, upset stomach and irritability.
+Generalized Anxiety Disorder usually occurs in adults and it involves unrealistic obsessive worrying about common issues such as health, finances, job, marital issues or family problems.
+These obsessions usually don’t last long but will cause the following symptoms: insomnia, trembling, fatigue, loss of appetite or increased appetite, muscular aches, upset stomach and irritability.

 Read more about Generalized Anxiety Disorder here…

 This type of anxiety disorder occurs in all age groups and it manifests by obsessing over an existing issue.
 For example, if you like cleanliness, when experiencing Obsessive Compulsive Disorder you will not be able to rest or do anything else until the house or any other place is thoroughly cleaned and even then you will keep worrying in your mind if it is clean enough.
 This anxiety disorder can be recognized through the following symptoms: routine rituals in cleaning or performing a particular task until it is perfectly done or hoarding things that you don’t anymore in an obsessive way.

 Post-Traumatic Stress Disorder, or PTSD, is a condition characterized by intense fear, helplessness, guilt or sometimes an afraid feeling (very common among children).
 Normally, PTSD is said to be from an exposure to extreme trauma or events like physical abuse, rape, an aeroplane or car crash, war or the like.

 Read more about Post-Traumatic Stress Disorder (PTSD) here…

 This anxiety disorder is characterized by the fear of being rejected by others and thus, becoming over conscious about your persona in public.
 The symptoms include intensive sweating of the palms, blushing, stammering when in the presence of others and heart palpitations.